 - Recognised impact on a practical sociological problem, whether broad or focused in nature.
 Impact may be demonstrated through references from relevant stakeholders, and/or presentations, media, and publications (peer-reviewed, policy and general).

 No more than one Award will be made each year, unless there are unusual and compelling reasons to make two Awards.
 The award may be granted to a single nominee or to a team.
 All nominees must be TASA members.

 It is not necessary to make an Award every year, and it is to be expected that there may be years when an Award is not made.

-The Award will comprise an engraved plaque and certificate.
+The Award will comprise an engraved plaque and certificate, complimentary conference and dinner registration to attend the TASA conference in the year of the Award (this is not transferrable to future conferences).
 Recipients will be invited to write an opinion piece about some aspect of their work for publication in Nexus, TASA Blog, Journal of Sociology or any other publication TASA may sponsor at the time of the Award.
 A list of Award winners will be maintained on the TASA web site.

 The Executive will call for nominations each year, with nominations closing June 15.
 The Award will be presented at the TASA Conference in the same year.
 This time schedule may be altered in any year at the discretion of the Executive.
 Recipients shall be offered the same assistance as other TASA prize winners to enable them to attend the prize presentation.